thomas-hy-zheng/thomas-hy-zheng.github.io/_research/pitman-yor-summary.md

 Q2:Can we get consistency if $\alpha \mid \pi$ for some prior $\pi$?
-Surprisingly, the answer is *Yes,* for Dirichlet Processes.s (Ascolani et al. 2023)
+Surprisingly, the answer is *Yes,* for Dirichlet processes.s (Ascolani et al. 2023)

 Q3: Can we extend this to Pitman Yor Processes?